zKiwiko/Astral/README.md

 To reverse these changes, uncheck your controller in the devices tab, and disable device hiding then restart your system.

+# Packages
+Astral uses a `.ldll` (Lua Dynamic Linking Library) and `.clua` (compiled Lua) as package file types.
+They are both compiled by Astral; the only difference is the code inside them.
+`.ldll` files contain C++ code using the Lua Library and can be called at any point during run time, Similar to calling a `.dll` file in Python or Lua. `.ldll` files can contain new globals Astral doesnt already contain. `.clua` contains compiled Lua code which can contain generic Lua code along with globals declared by Astral.

+Default Lua packages are natively supported aswell, such as math, io, coroutine, debug, base64, package, string and table.

 # Global Variables

 Global Variables to use inside your Lua scripts.